 What hardness is considered hard machining?

-Is CBN always required?
+Is CBN always required for hard milling?

 Should parts be machined before or after heat treatment?

-Can 6CProto support hardened steel projects?
+Can 6CProto support hardened steel engineering projects?

 Hardened steel machining works best when the process is planned around the material’s limits, not against them.
 The most successful jobs combine rigid equipment, smart tooling, realistic tolerances, and geometry that is actually machinable after heat treatment.